pyauth/http-message-signatures/README.rst

 =================================================================================================

-*http-message-signatures* is an implementation of the IETF `RFC 9421 HTTP Message Signatures <https://datatracker.ietf.org/doc/rfc9421/>`_ draft standard in Python.
+*http-message-signatures* is an implementation of the IETF `RFC 9421 HTTP Message Signatures <https://datatracker.ietf.org/doc/rfc9421/>`_ standard in Python.

 Installation